Simon Ostrach

-Simon Ostrach (December 26, 1923 – October 2, 2017) was an American academic and a pioneer in the fields of buoyancy-driven flows and microgravity science.
+Simon Ostrach (December 26, 1923 – October 2, 2017) was an American applied mathematician and mechanical engineer.
+He was a pioneer in the fields of buoyancy-driven flows and microgravity science.

 Early life and education

 Ostrach was born and raised in Providence, Rhode Island.
-He earned a Bachelor of Science and Master of Science in Engineering from Rhode Island State College, followed by an additional Master of Science and a PhD from Brown University, both in Applied Mathematics.
+He was a member of the class of 1938 at Hope High School (Rhode Island) in Providence, then entered Rhode Island State College (now University of Rhode Island), where he earned a Bachelor of Science and Master of Science in Engineering, followed by an additional Master of Science and a PhD from Brown University, both in Applied Mathematics.

 Career

 He was a Distinguished Professor at Florida State University, where he was affiliated with the Florida A&M University – Florida State University College of Engineering.
 He was also the Wilbert J. Austin Distinguished Professor Emeritus of Engineering at Case Western Reserve University in Cleveland, Ohio.
 He was honored by NASA in 1998 as one of its "12 Superstars of Modern Aeronautics" and was a member of the National Academy of Engineering and the American Academy of Arts & Sciences.